AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 +++**Maintenance Update on August 4, 2022**

-These issues will be fixed only in the new [!DNL Workfront] experience.
+These issues were fixed only in the new [!DNL Workfront] experience.

 All [!DNL Workfront Classic] functionality was removed on July 14, 2022.